wllfaria/writings/implementing-syntax-highlighting/Implementing syntax highlighting.md

 }
 ```

-This is the simplest form to represent a terminal screen we will use, we can start this viewport by setting the buffer vector to have a size of `columns * rows` available, and if we pretend we have every cell filled, we can simply calculate where each cell should be displayed before we print to the terminal.
+This is the simplest form to represent a terminal screen we will use, we can start this Viewport by setting the buffer vector to have a size of `columns * rows` available, and if we pretend we have every cell filled, we can simply calculate where each cell should be displayed before we print to the terminal.

 <details>